tholonia/iching_cli/book/v2/markdown/hexagram_28.md

 On the brink of Manifestation, Ethan rallied voices to his cause, a movement swarming through the fog-draped alleys, vibrating with the inevitability of change.
 But the simmering tension invited chaos, as the struggle for freedom threatened to slip into madness.

-Yet, at the pinnacle of tumult, his Mastery shone—Ethan navigated the tempest with steadfast grace, coaxing unity from discord.
+Yet, at the pinnacle of tumult, his Mastery shone, Ethan navigated the tempest with steadfast grace, coaxing unity from discord.
 His movement gained coherence, a symphony of intent poised to reshape their world.

 Finally, Transcendence dawning at the eve of their revolution, the city's unrest thrummed with the promise of renewal.
 Boundaries fell away as those inspired by Ethan's vision surged forward, leaving the shadows of complacency behind for the brilliance of a new dawn.